 in their writings and to develop situations and characters that speak to philosophical concepts of sacrifice, reverence, and renewal.

-(Recommended for Creative Writing and language Arts, grades 9-12.)
+(Developed for Creative Writing, grade 10; recommended for Creative Writing and Language Arts, grades 9-12)